This post contains affiliate links, to find out more information, please read my affiliate disclosure

 Although styled and marketed as an ‘urban electric bike’ it comes across as an incredibly versatile machine that is equally happy on city streets or moorland gravel tracks.
 The frame geometry means it’s not only comfortable, but responsive and stable to ride.
 If you wanted to uses this as a gravel / adventure bike you could fit 650b rims with 47mm wide gravel-specific tyres or stick with the capable 700 x 40 Vee G-Sport tyres already fitted.

-I have to admit that I’ve been toying with the idea of getting another electric bike for some time now.
+I’ve been toying with the idea of getting another electric bike for some time now.
 Riding an E-bike helped get me back into cycling and lose nearly 4 stone in weight (25kg) – I progressed on to road cycling (in 2017) and have since covered over 12,000 unassisted miles.

 Since I started riding a regular bike in 2017, I have completed many 100+ mile days in the saddle and lots of epic rides around the South West of England.
 I’ve seen my fitness increase to a level that I never thought possible and at 51 years of age I feel fitter than I did as a teenager.